 We had to make one exception!
 Chevron paneling as wall decor is just genius.

 There’s something about a

 paired with gray wood floors that works.
 Keep the inspiration coming!

 Would you be surprised to know two interior designers live here?
 No?
 That’s what we thought.
 The thoughtfulness put into the details in this high-ceilinged space inspire us to do more with the space we have.

-Though we do feel a twinge of sadness throwing a rug over a perfectly good (read: impressive, beautiful) chevron wood floor, we understand.
+Though we do feel a twinge of sadness throwing a rug over a perfectly good (read: impressive, beautiful)chevron wood floor

 The rich and contrasting textures of marble, smooth wood, and a patterned floor is a trio we want to see more of.